Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 Such a move is called in the literature Double Dealing (DD).

-A DD move is a sacrifice of two boxes because the player could alternatively first play in the middle and then on the border and earn in this way two boxes.
+Should the next player after DD always take both boxes?A DD move is a sacrifice of two boxes because the player could alternatively first play in the middle of the Hard-Hearted Handout and then on the border and earn in this way two boxes.
 Why would one want to sacrifice 2 boxes?
-Keep reading.
+Keep reading to find out!

 A move like the Half-Hearted Handout move before DD, which gave the opponent the option to make a sacrifice is called in the literature a loony move.
 Other examples of loony moves are moves that open chains with 3 or more boxes because the next player then also gets the option to play a DD as we will see below.

-+---+---+ +---+---+ +---+---+ → | → | | | plus somewhere else +---+---+ +---+---+ +---+---+
++---+---+ +---+---+ +---+---+ → | → | | | plus somewhere else.

-If one plays on the border of the chain (a half-hearted handout) then one gives the opponent an option of either taking the two boxes like above or playing on the border (a Double Dealing (DD) move):
+If one plays on the border of the chain (a Half-Hearted Handout) then one gives the opponent an option of either taking the two boxes like above or playing on the border (a Double Dealing (DD) move):

 +---+---+ +---+---+ +---+---+ → | → | | +---+---+ +---+---+ +---+---+

 This option may be very valuable as we will find out later.
-Giving the opponent extra options can never be a better move, so aiming at optimal play one should never play a half-hearted handout.
-In non-optimal fun play one could try half-hearted moves to find out the skill of the opponent. or to confuse the opponent if one is behind but not if one tries to play optimally.
+Giving the opponent extra options can never be a better move, so aiming at optimal play one should never play a Half-Hearted Handout.
+In non-optimal fun play one could try Half-Hearted moves to find out the skill of the opponent, or to confuse the opponent if one is behind (but not if one tries to play optimally).

-On one hand we want to take as many boxes as possible and on the other hand we might not want to pay the price of playing afterwards elsewhere and opening an even bigger chain for the opponent to grab.
-What we should definitely do is to take all but two boxes as justified before, they are free, there is no negative side effect.
-After that we can think about taking the remaining 2 boxes as well or playing DD (Double Dealing), more about that later.
+Are there boxes one should definitely take from a linear opened chain?On one hand, we want to take as many boxes as possible.
+On the other hand, we might not want to pay the price of playing elsewhere afterwards and thereby opening an even bigger chain for the opponent to take.
+What we should definitely do is take all but two boxes as justified before, they are free, there is no negative side effect.
+After that we can think about taking the remaining 2 boxes as well or playing DD (Double Dealing).
+We will talk more about that later.

-If only chains with at least 3 boxes are left then opening one of them then no matter where the move is made, on at least one side of the move there are at least 2 neighbouring boxes, so the other player could play a double dealing which is crucial for the remainder of the game.
+Why is there an special name for such chains?If only long chains with at least 3 boxes are left, then opening one of them, in no matter what way, would mean that on at least one side of the move there are at least 2 neighbouring boxes.
+So, the other player could play Double Dealing which is crucial in determining the remainder of the game.

 The smallest possible loop has 4 boxes: